 However, before you jump straight in, it’s important to get clued up about what a mortgage broker does and what they can offer you.
 This guide aims to do just that.
 We will cover:

 A mortgage broker is a specialist advisor who will help you to find a mortgage for the property you wish to buy, or help you remortgage your current home.
-Not only will they find the best rates, but they will also make sure that any deal it is right for your personal circumstances.
+Not only will they advise on the various mortgage rates, but they will also make sure that any deal it is right for your personal circumstances.

 The role of a mortgage broker is to act as a go-between between you (the borrower) and the bank or building society (the lender).
 A good mortgage broker will provide a complete service from the start to the finish of your move.